sushilpro77/walmart-purchase-history-to-csv/README.md

 5. Now login your walmart account with any PC browser ( Chromes works better)
 6. Open your transaction history
 7. Rt.
 Click and inspect and go to console tab.
-8. Paste the code from file (history to csv.js)
+8. Paste the code from file (walmart purchase history to csv.js)

 your browser automatically download the purchase history to csv file